robotpy/robotpy-cscore/docs/objects.rst

    .. py:method:: MjpegServer.setCompression(quality: int) -> None
       :module: cscore

       Set the compression for clients that don't specify it.

-Setting this will increase CPU usage for MJPEG source cameras as it will decompress and recompress the image instead of using the camera's MJPEG image directly.
+      Setting this will result in increased CPU usage for MJPEG source cameras as it will decompress and recompress the image instead of using the camera's MJPEG image directly.

       :param quality: JPEG compression quality (0-100), -1 for unspecified